mattkim17/PostgreSQL_Northwind/README.md

 # PostgreSQL_Northwind
 To practice PostgreSQL, I used the Northwind dataset which is a dataset of a small fictional company.
 It includes customer information, shipping info, product info, orders, and more.
+I created questions that may be relevant for a business and for analytics.
+These are NOT the only important questions that may be asked but a few of a many!

-I attached the queries to answer the questions below and an excel file with each query output.
+I attached the queries to answer the questions below and the excel file with each query output inside the DATA OUTPUT folder.

 <p align="center">